Jorge Perez Evelyn

-Jorge Perez Evelyn is the stage name of Jorge Perez, an Argentine actor who rose to prominence in the 1980s as the first man-vedette in the famous Corrientes Avenue theatres of Buenos Aires.
+Jorge Perez Evelyn is the stage name of Jorge Perez, an Argentine actor who rose to prominence in the 1980s as the first man-vedette in the popular revista porteña circuit of Buenos Aires, concentrated along the Avenida Corrientes.
 Until then, being a vedette was a role only reserved for those born women.

 Early life

 Jorge Pérez is a third-generation artist.
 His mother, Hilda Dehil, was a vedette of vaudeville shows like the Moulin Rouge in Paris, and his grandma, Anita Bobasso, was an actress and singer.
 Jorge inherited both of his artistic talents.
 Being only 18 years old, he was in a musical show named "Verdissimo" (Very Green) at Cafe Teatro Popea on famous Corrientes Street, the center of all entertainment in Buenos Aires.
 As seen in "Alternativa Teatral," Jorge Perez, an Argentine actor who played Evelyn, is the drag queen who marked an era in that genre in Argentina.
 Evelyn was launched by journalist Leo Vanes on Corrientes Street in a musical named "Verdisimo" in "Teatro Popea.".

 This musical was followed by a revue show in Las Vegas style called "Los Vecinos de Corrientes", (The Neighbors of Corrientes), directed by Edgardo Cane and produced by Argentine journalist Leo Vanés.